rl-institut/django-simba/README.md

      DJANGO_DEBUG=True
      # Replace with your own database info
      DATABASE_URL=postgis://YOUR_DB_USERNAME:YOUR_PASSWORD@localhost/YOUR_DB_NAME
+     # Should the simulation run with eflips-depot.
+Development setting which will be set to True in stable Versions.
+     EFLIPS_USE=TRUE
      # Should celery be used?
 If so a CELERY_BROKER_URL has to be provided
      CELERY_USE=False
      # CELERY_BROKER_URL=pyamqp://guest@localhost//